damiencarbery/quotes/quotes.md

 ---

-"Can’t couldn’t do it.
+"Can't couldn't do it.
 Could did it all!" - Nanny Lou

 ---

-"Don’t think about competition.
+"Don't think about competition.
 Think about domination." - Unknown

 ---